cpsc5042-project-g3/milestone2/README.md

 **  Milestone 2 TO DO:**
 - Because I can't type, I entered 2 out of range row numbers when eliminating a character.
-This caused the Client to exit.
+This caused the Client to exit. --> FIXED, PLEASE CHECK

 **- Powerpoint presentation can be started!